Coral Gables Drug Crime Attorney

 - Sold a controlled substance to another person;

 - Delivered or transported a controlled substance; or

 - Brought an unlawful controlled substance into the state of Florida.

 You can be charged with selling drugs even if you are not connected with any type of drug dealing operation.
 If the amount of drugs in question is particularly large, your charge may be increased to the serious offense of trafficking.

 The penalties you face for a drug charge under Florida law will depend on many factors including the type of charge, the type of drugs involved, and the amount of drugs involved.
 Charges in Florida can range from a second degree misdemeanor to a first degree felony, with maximum jail sentences ranging from 60 days to 30 years or life.

-Do not hesitate to call an experienced Florida drug crime defense lawyer for assistance
+Do not hesitate to call an experienced Coral Gables drug crime attorney for assistance

 Anyone who has been arrested based on suspicion of any type of drug-related offense in Florida should contact a qualified criminal defense attorney as soon as possible.
 There are many possible legal defenses that an attorney may use to defend against various drug charges and it is important to begin working on your case as soon as possible.
 Call the office of attorney Alfredo A. Izaguirre today at 305-442-0425 for help.